Kristiansand, Norway

 When we asked people about industries and career opportunities in Kristiansand, they reponded:

 "I have worked all over Norway from Tromso to Sarpsborg to Kristiansand.
 Most career opportunities for foreigners are doing the jobs the Norwegians don't want to do, much the same as the UK and many other places.
-This can make learning the language difficult since a) The Norwegians generally speak good English and b) You are mainly speaking English with non-Norwegians," wrote one member in Kristiansand.
+This can make learning the language difficult since a) The Norwegians generally speak good English and b) You are mainly speaking English with non-Norwegians," wrote a member in Kristiansand.

 What is life like in Kristiansand?